 SERC invites proposals from Stanford faculty that address global energy challenges in creative ways and that have the potential for high impact.
 This is an opportunity for faculty to innovate beyond their existing areas by proposing fundamentally new ideas that could lead to new directions in the energy field, as well as apply knowledge and expertise from other fields that are not traditionally used in energy, to tackle energy-related challenges.
-Around $5M of funding is expected to be available in this call, for projects lasting up to three years.

-This call is open to Stanford faculty performing new research in energy in the following areas:
+In July 2020, SERC invited proposals from Stanford faculty performing new research in energy in the following areas:

 Theme 1.
 Energy Science and Technologies